rosmed/slicer_ros2_module/docs/pages/nodes/tf2.rst

 ``vtkMRMLTransformNode`` so it can be used as any other transformation in the MRML scene.

-Lookup nodes get updated when the ROS2 node is spun.
+Lookup nodes get updated when the ROS 2 node is spun.
 Users can set their own callback to act on updated transformations using an observer on the MRML ROS subscriber node.
 The last transformation received can be retrieved using ``GetMatrixTransformToParent``.